bausk/impostors-howto/README.md

 The notes are usually made with internal usage in mind to alleviate my poor memory and therefore tend to be exceedingly laconic.
 Use at your own dicretion.

-## Reading Notes
+## Foundational Reading

-Notes that materialize my takeaways from reading other people's works (books, posts, and whitepapers) are in [Laconic](https://github.com/bausk/laconic), a sister repository.
+* [Laconic](https://github.com/bausk/laconic) Notes that materialize my takeaways from reading other people's works (books, posts, and whitepapers)

 ## 1. DevOps and Deployment